olliw42/fastmavlink/README.md

 #### fmav_check_frame_buf():
 2 -> 3, buf -> check
-- checks if msgid known, length ok, crc ok, retrieves target ids
+- checks if msgid is known, if length is ok, if crc is ok, and retrieves target ids
 - located in fastmavlink_functions.h

 #### fmav_frame_buf_to_msg():
 3 -> 4, check -> msg_t
-- basically copy and fill, with keeping relevant information
+- basically copy and fill, with keeping relevant information, everything one needs is in msg_t
 - located in fastmavlink_functions.h